 Upscale Pub Food with a ViewOpen during the winter season

-What's better than a ski-in/ski-out pub with amazing food?
-How about adding a wraparound deck with sweeping views of Jordan Bowl and a menu that serves up traditional favorites as well as unique offerings?!
+What's better than a ski-in/ski-out pub?
+How about adding a wraparound deck with sweeping views of Jordan Bowl and a menu that serves up traditional favorites, as well as creative concoctions?
 Après entertainment on Saturday afternoons makes Sliders a great place to relax and unwind after a tremendous day on the hill.
-For dinner, enjoy a glass of wine with one of the many featured specials, such as wine-braised short ribs, cedar-planked salmon, or other marvelous mouth-watering chef creations.
-Sliders is located slopeside at the Jordan Hotel right off Lollapalooza.
-(207) 824-5300.Menu
+For dinner, enjoy a glass of wine with one of the many featured special dishes, such as wine-braised short ribs, cedar-planked salmon, and other mouth-watering creations.
+Sliders is located slopeside at the Jordan Hotel, right off Lollapalooza.
+207-824-5300.Menu

 Breakfast at the Resort Hotels